tgalvin001/IsUnique/README.md

 # IsUnique
-Determine if a string has all unique characters Bruteforce approach to check if a string has all unique characters
+Bruteforce approach to determine if a string has all unique characters.